 The Elongated Square Bipyramid

 The elongated square bipyramid is the 15th Johnson solid (J15).
-It has 10 vertices and 12 faces (8 equilateral triangles and 4 squares).
+It has 10 vertices, 20 edges, and 12 faces (8 equilateral triangles and 4 squares).

 The elongated square bipyramid can be constructed by attaching two square pyramids to a cube.
 Its name describes its relation to the octahedron, regarded as the square bipyramid: inserting a cube between the two constituent square pyramids to make the bipyramid longer.